periodo/periodo-layouts/README.md

 To create a visualization, first create a new module in the `layouts` folder.
 Visualizations can be React components (see `layouts/changelog_summary`) or simply work with a DOM node (see `layouts/statistics`).
-Then add the module to array in `index.js`.
+Then add the module to array in `layouts/index.js`.

 Visualizations have access to the dataset itself (exposed as an ImmutableJS Map) as well as its provenance graph (exposed as a plain object).
 See the examples above for guidance.

-Once your visualization is complete, submit a pull request to this repository if you would would like it to be considered for inclusion in this gallery.
+Once your visualization is complete, submit a pull request to this repository if you would would like it to be considered for inclusion among enabled layouts.

 [PeriodO]: https://perio.do/